mrwellmann/Unity-Text-To-Seech-with-Sentis/readme.md

 The generated output.wav will not sound like English.
 One potential reason is the missing tokenization of the input text, as discussed at https://huggingface.co/NeuML/ljspeech-jets-onnx.

-## Muse Chat
+### Muse Chat history of doing importing ljspeech-jets-onnx into Unity 3D
-I posed questions that I could have answered myself, but I thought it would be fun to see where the conversation led.
+I posted some questions that I could have answered myself, but I thought it would be fun to see where the conversation led.

 - You can find a text copy of the conversation at [Copy Of Caht](<docs/Text-Copy-Of Chat.pdf>)
 - And here are the better readable images